tatarize/balor-meerk40t/README.md

 * `ants`: Display marching ants animation of the current selected job.

 # Notes:
-* To set the calfile you type in console `set -p balor calfile "<file>"` this will set it from the default which is cal_0002.csv.
-* The positions are absolute so the bed locations cannot exceed the 0xFFFF limit, which means anything further than a few 100mm or so on the bed is wrong.
-This isn't processed correctly locally but could be.
+* The galvo positions are the native resolution of the machine.
+They are from 0x0000 to 0xFFFF with 0x8000 being the center.
+The positions are absolute so the bed locations cannot exceed the 0xFFFF limit.